-The free membership printable this week is Watermelon Letter Punch for letter recognition and fine motor development skills.
+I made a yummy watermelon letter punch activity for fine motor skills and letter recognition and review.
 I printed the patterns on cardstock paper and cut them out.

 I recommend printing on cardstock paper and laminating durability if you will be using these as clip cards.
 I have included both color as well as black and white patterns so you have a choice of which to use.